 The World Small Hydropower Development Report 2022.
-Thematic Publication: How Small Hydropower Empowers Women, Closes Gender Gaps and Can Do More is jointly produced by the United Nations Industrial Development Organization (UNIDO) and the International Center on Small Hydro Power (ICSHP) to provide development information about small hydropower.
+Thematic Publication: How Small Hydropower Empowers Women, Closes Gender Gaps and Can Do More is jointly produced by the United Nations Industrial Development Organization (UNIDO) and the International Center on Small Hydropower.

 The opinions, statistical data and estimates contained in signed articles are the responsibility of the authors and should not necessarily be considered as reflecting the views or bearing the endorsement of UNIDO or ICSHP.
 Although great care has been taken to maintain the accuracy of information herein, neither UNIDO, its Member States nor ICSHP assume any responsibility for consequences that may arise from the use of the material.